XelfXendr/peft_unlearning/README.md

 The `requirements.txt` file is also present for pip setup.

 ## Running the project
-Warning: Evaluation scripts are not currently included in the repository.
+Disclaimer: At the moment, the evaluation scripts are not included in the repository.
 We are currently rewriting them to release them under the MIT license.

 All available arguments may be listed using:
 ```bash